Who invented it or sound the mort to redefine history

 But the web in whole is used to redefine history.
 Only some excerpts out of this "redefinition bussiness" :

 Another article (Nature!
 Incredibly.
 They take part in this game.
-The links are rather dead) The referenced article is from 1992, not 1991, confirmed 1994.
+The links are rather dead) The referenced article is from 1992, not 1991.
 A naiv question: Is a pulsar a normal star like our sun ?

 Another (click on more info..)